smartprocure/contexture-docs/about/what-is-contexture.md

-search filter (like a search input or a tags filter), then using the values to process the DSL into one or more different database query languages, running the underlying searches as optimized as possible, then return these values on the respective sections of the DSL, so that each result can update each one of the components of the user interface.
+search filter (like a search input or a tags filter), then using the values to process the DSL into one or more different database query languages, running the underlying searches as optimized as possible, then returning these values on the respective sections of the DSL, so that each result can update each one of the components of the user interface.